Nextdoor/git-change/git-change.rst

 create [-r|--reviewers=] [--cc=] [-b|--bug=] [-m|--message=] [--topic=] [--fetch] [--switch] [--chain] [--use-head-commit] [--merge-commit [--skip=]

     Create a new change and upload to Gerrit.
-Creating a change is the default operation, so omitting the subcommand causes git-change to behave as if "create" had been specified.
+Creating a change is the default operation, so omitting the subcommand causes `git-change` to behave as if `create` had been specified.

     The files that make up the change must be staged for commit.
 Those staged changes will be committed in a new temporary branch meant